 This is because the FDA and equivalent public health agencies in other countries haven’t yet approved a topical form of this medication.

 Currently, research into the effectiveness and safety of topical finasteride is ongoing.
-However, there’s no reliable information available about whether or not a topical version of finasteride will undergo FDA approval and come onto the market at any time in the near future.
+However, there’s no reliable information available about whether or not a topical version of finasteride will undergo FDA approval and come widely available in the market at any time in the near future.

 If you search online for phrases like “how to make topical finasteride,” you’ll likely come across instructions for making topical finasteride at home.